MadhumithaSridhara/QuickMatch/index.md

 ### Platform choice

 ### Schedule
-- Understand NFA
+* Week 1: Understand NFA
+    * What we should do:
+    * What we actually did:
-- Sequential implementation in openCL
+* Week 2: Sequential implementation in openCL
 - Coarse grained parallel implementation by dividing dataset into N partitions
 - Fine grained parallel implementation by breaking up lines
 - Fine tuning/ prepare presentation